namrapatel/shared-register/README.md

 jk I'll explain, the goal of the Shared Register implementation is to write a small distributed data structure that lives on `n` number of different nodes, has simple read and write functionality, but it should enable multiple readers and multiple writers at the same time, while maintaining a majority of nodes in sync on the state of the register.
 More specifically, it must adhere to the following properties:

-1. Termination: If a correct (does not crash) process invokes an operation on the atomic register, then the operation eventually completes.
+1. `Termination`: If a correct (does not crash) process invokes an operation on the atomic register, then the operation eventually completes.
-2. Validity: If a read is not concurrent with any write, the read operation returns the last value written.
+2. `Validity`: If a read is not concurrent with any write, the read operation returns the last value written.
 A read that is concurrent with a write may return either the last value written, or the value being concurrently written.
-3. Ordering: If a read returns a value x1 and a subsequent (possibly concurrent) read returns x2, then the write of x2 does not precede the write of x1.
+3. `Ordering`: If a read returns a value x1 and a subsequent (possibly concurrent) read returns x2, then the write of x2 does not precede the write of x1.
     - a.
 That is, reads impose a constraint on one another.
 Once any process reads a newly written value no other process may ever read an older value.
     - b.
 This imposes a total read order on the processes.
 It is effectively placing a globally enforced commit point on a concurrent write — this commit point is the first concurrent read.